 Statement of purpose

-Applicants to the master’s program in Nature–Culture–Sustainability Studies must submit an academic statement of purpose of 1,000–2,000 words.
+Applicants to the master’s program in Nature–Culture–Sustainability Studies must submit an academic statement of purpose.
 Since the object of your statement is to introduce yourself to the Admissions Committee as a thinker, scholar and writer, you should address in detail your intellectual interests and proposed topic(s) of graduate study.
 Be as specific as possible in describing your prior college-level experience in areas encompassed by Nature–Culture–Sustainability Studies, indicating how this work has contributed to your professional and personal goals in pursuing a master’s degree.
 Your statement should also reflect your understanding of the contours and demands of graduate study in Nature–Culture–Sustainability Studies at RISD.